The Best Surety Bond Companies for 2026

 Company Reputation & Financial Strength

-Travelers’ financial strength ratings are among the highest of any surety.
-AM Best gives Travelers its highest possible rating, A++, while Standard & Poor’s and Moody’s offer high grades of AA and Aa2, respectively.
-Travelers is also well-regarded based on ratings from the Better Business Bureau, which lists Travelers as an A business.
+Travelers’ financial strength ratings remain among the highest of any surety in 2026.
+AM Best gives Travelers its highest possible rating, A++, while Standard & Poor’s offers a high grade of AA.
+Travelers is also well-regarded by the Better Business Bureau, which lists the company with an A+ rating.
+While Travelers has scored below average in recent 2025 and 2026 JD Power satisfaction studies, it remains the top writer in the surety market with a leading market share of approximately 15%.

 Claims Reporting